 1:4 ratio Increases comfort with underwater exploration and introduces basic self-rescue skills; meant for first-time swimmers or swimmers who are not yet comfortable in the water, and require flotation support.

 (formerly Pike I)

-Pike - Preschool Swim - Water Acclimation (3 to 5 yrs)
+Pike - Preschool Swim - Water Movement (3 to 5 yrs)

 1:5 ratio; Focuses on forward movement in water and basic self-rescue skills performed independently; meant for beginner swimmers who are comfortable swimming 5 ft with reduced flotation.

 Eel - Preschool Swim - Water Stamina (3 to 5 yrs)

 1:6 ratio; Develops intermediate self-rescue skills, performed at longer distances; meant for swimmers who are able to swim 5 yards, tread water for 10 seconds and float on their back for 10 seconds with minimal flotation support.